-On this culinary adventure, together with Atlas Obscura, we’ll explore mouthwatering local gastronomy, set against the backdrop of a vibrant megacity that thrums with the activity of a large population of regional migrants and modern transplants alike—tens of millions of souls make Mexico City what it is today.
+On this culinary adventure, we’ll explore mouthwatering local gastronomy, set against the backdrop of a vibrant megacity that thrums with the activity of a large population of regional migrants and modern transplants alike—tens of millions of souls make Mexico City what it is today.
 This unique trip is a celebration of the harmony as well as the dissonance that define this layered city.

 Curious about Mexico’s culinary history and culture, and eager to try its many specialty foods and drinks.

 Open to spontaneous visits and chance encounters, since the best moments are often unplanned.

 Ready to walk 2 to 4 miles a day, whether on Colonial-era cobblestones or loamy farmlands.

 Expecting the unexpected, especially when it comes to daily schedules.

 Eager to make the most of each day—when you’re dining at market stands, traipsing through agave fields, and sitting ringside at lucha libre matches, you’ve got to cover a lot of ground.

 On this 6-day excursion in and around Mexico City, we’ll experience moments when the city’s numerous identities are expressed and aligned perfectly—for instance, enjoying a street snack of tacos al pastor while taking in a hidden Diego Rivera mural.
 But we’ll also be looking for the fractures, zooming in on specific influences: a heady Aztec brew, or a colonial-era mole recipe, or the unique, pre-Hispanic floating farms still in use today.
 We’ll be sure to also head out of the center city in an attempt to isolate and better understand these culinary traditions.